Family Food on the Table

 – Use it as a base for a healthy, low-carb “grain” bowl.
 Add your favorite veggies, a protein, and a dressing or sauce for a yummy lunch.

-– Add cauli rice to tacos or burritos or serve instead of regular rice for a stir fry.
+- Add cauli rice to tacos or burritos.

-– You can also make yummy Mexican cauliflower “rice” bowls.
-Add some Mexican seasoning (or taco seasoning) to the cauli rice then mix in some black beans, charred corn, bell peppers and your protein of choice.
-Top it with some salsa, sliced avocado and shredded cheese. 👍
+- You can also make yummy southwest cauliflower "rice" bowls.
+Add some southwest or taco seasoning to the cauli rice then mix in some black beans, charred corn, bell peppers and your protein of choice.
+Top it with some salsa, sliced avocado and shredded cheese.

-I hope you give cauliflower rice a try this year – I think you’re going to love it!
+I hope you give it a try soon - I think you’re going to love it!

 XO,